 After four weeks it is assumed that grades have been established for students in all courses and withdrawal will be shown on the student's permanent record as "withdrawn, passing" or "withdrawn, failing".
-A student must obtain his "course card" from the instructor who will record on it, "passing" or "failing".
+A student must obtain his "course card" from the instructor who will record on it, "passing" or "failing," and date of withdrawal.
 A student who withdraws from a laboratory course may have his laboratory fee refunded under the schedule shown on page 11.